 This hike should only be attempted by well-conditioned, acclimated hikers.
 Do not start the hike during bad weather or if the weather looks threatening.
-The presence of snow and ice on the trail can turn this into a technique climb.
+The presence of snow and ice on the trail can turn this hike into a technical climb.
 Ask about current conditions at the guest houses and inns in Griesalp or talk to other hikers.

 Other Hiking Regions in: